paulphilip-louis/iterate-hackathon/README.md

    - Select the `dist/` folder (not the root folder)
    - The extension should now appear in your extensions list

-5. **Test the Extension**:
-   - Click the extension icon in the Chrome toolbar
-   - You should see the "Hello World" popup built with React
-   - Click the "Click Me" button to see an interactive message

 ### Development Workflow

 1. Make changes to files in the `src/` directory
 2. Run `npm run dev` to watch for changes and rebuild automatically
 3. Reload the extension in Chrome (click the reload icon on the extension card)
 4. Test your changes

-### Features

-- ⚛️ React components with TypeScript
-- 🎨 Tailwind CSS for styling
-- 🔥 Hot module replacement during development
-- 📦 Optimized production builds
-- 🛠️ Type-safe development experience